Self editing 4 fiction #4 ~ Point of View

-Self editing 4 fiction #8 Master of the Beat
+Self editing for fiction #8 Master of the Beat

 Beats are those small pieces of action within scenes and dialogue that help the reader to identify with the scene.